robbtraister/fusion/documentation/recipes/using-graphql-schema.md

 For more details on GraphQL syntax and schemas check out [GraphQL's schema documentation](https://graphql.org/learn/schema/).

-Obviously the schema you define is entirely dependent upon the result you're expecting from your content source, so you'll need to craft them on a case-by-case basis.
-However, if you have multiple content sources that produce similar or identical data shapes (e.g. multiple content sources calling Arc's content API and returning [ANS](TODO: add link) documents), there's no reason you can't reuse the same schema for multiple content sources.
+Obviously the schema you define is entirely dependent upon the result you're expecting from your content source, so you'll need to craft schemas ([schemata?](https://english.stackexchange.com/questions/77764/plural-form-of-schema)) on a case-by-case basis.
+However, if you have multiple content sources that produce similar or identical data shapes (e.g. multiple content sources calling Arc's Content API and returning [ANS](TODO: add link) documents), there's no reason you can't reuse the same schema for multiple content sources.

 Now that we have our schema defined, we can use it to fetch and query data!